pinalikefruit/pinalikefruit/README.md

 <!-- and on my website <a target="_blank" href="https://pinalikefruit.com"><img height="15" src="https://img.shields.io/badge/PinaLikeFruit-D73328?style=for-the-badge&logo=Dydx&logoColor=white" alt="Pina"></a>. -->

 * 🔥 What am I currently looking now?
-I am looking for a job <b>opportunity</b> that allows me to contribute and contribute to your project.
+I am looking for a <b>job opportunity</b> that allows me to contribute and contribute to your project.

 Feel free to write to me if you need help, I'll try to help